-SCOR UK's property business is exposed to multiple insured losses, arising from single or multiple man-made events.
-The short-tail lines of business mostly exposed to man-made catastrophes are property (excluding natural catastrophes), marine, aviation and space, and cyber.
+SCOR UK's property business is also exposed to multiple insured losses, arising from single or multiple man-made events.
+The short-tail lines of business mostly exposed to man-made catastrophes are property (other than natural catastrophes), engineering, marine, aviation and space.

 Man-made catastrophes refer to negligent or deliberate human actions, e.g. conflagration, a large explosion and/or fire at a major industrial site or acts of terrorism.
-These events can have major consequences on business, property and lives; acts of terrorism often target large cities and key landmarks such as international airports and governmental facilities.
-Cyber-attacks can lead to business interruptions and damages to property and lives if critical safety systems (e.g. industrial control systems) are impacted by an event.
+These events can have major consequences on businesses, property and lives; acts of terrorism often target large cities and key landmarks such as international airports and governmental facilities.

 SCOR UK is exposed to single or multiple terrorist attacks through some contracts and national terrorism pools.
 The US market in particular is exposed to significant terrorism risks due to the insurance obligation stipulated by law.
 However, federal aid is also provided by the Terrorism Risk Insurance Program Reauthorisation Act ("TRIPRA"), which runs until the end of 2027.
-Terrorism exposures are monitored on a worldwide basis as a fully integrated part of the Underwriting Management Framework.
-Underwriting guidelines stipulate the rules and procedures relating to the terrorism risks to which Specialty Insurance is exposed.
-SCOR monitors this risk using a very prudent approach.